A Beginner’s Guide To Flying Your Drone Safely

 - Have knowledge of airspace restrictions that apply in the area you want to operate

-- Not fly closer than four kilometres from any aerodrome (unless certain conditions are met)
+- Not fly closer than four kilometres from any aerodrome or airport.

 - When flying in controlled airspace, obtain an air traffic control clearance issued by Airways (via airshare My Flights)